MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

   |**Functionality**|All parameters and output properties available|Limited parameters and output properties available|All parameters and output properties available|

   > [!NOTE]
-  > Currently, no cmdlets in Security & Compliance PowerShell cmdlets are backed by the REST API. **All** cmdlets in Security & Compliance PowerShell still rely on the remote PowerShell session, so PowerShell on your client computer requires [Basic authentication in WinRM](#turn-on-basic-authentication-in-winrm) to successfully use the **Connect-IPPSSession** cmdlet.
+  > Currently, no cmdlets in Security & Compliance PowerShell are backed by the REST API. **All** cmdlets in Security & Compliance PowerShell still rely on the remote PowerShell session, so PowerShell on your client computer requires [Basic authentication in WinRM](#turn-on-basic-authentication-in-winrm) to successfully use the **Connect-IPPSSession** cmdlet.

   - REST API cmdlets in Exchange Online PowerShell have the same cmdlet names and work just like their remote PowerShell equivalents, so you don't need to update any of your scripts.